 If you haven't already done a DNA test, you might be interested in testing with one of the major DNA testing companies in order to see if your Welsh DNA shows up on your results.

-I generally recommend testing with Ancestry DNA, but for recent Welsh ancestry, you might be interested in also testing with Living DNA.
-They are a company based in the UK, and while they are still developing their DNA matching technology, they do a great job with ethnicity estimates for people with British Isles ancestry, and also test for Y-DNA and mtDNA, which is a great help in tracing your family’s ancient migrations.
+I generally recommend testing with Ancestry DNA, but for recent Welsh ancestry, you might be interested in also testing with 23andme.
+Their results also include a general "Welsh" region, and they also test for Y-DNA and mtDNA, which is a great help in tracing your family's ancient migrations.

 Conclusion